Satishchilkaka/ang-core/README.md

     - providers
     - imports
     - exports
 - Providers are different.
 They can be bundled with an NgModule, but they are not bound by the rules of component encapsulation.
-These encapsulation rules only apply to components, directives, pipes, and other NgModules.
+NgMOdule encapsulation rules only apply to components, directives, pipes, and other NgModules.
 - Providers are registered with the closest injector (more on this later when we cover services)